Norwegian Wood (novel): Plot synopsis

 Watanabe visits Naoko at her secluded mountain sanatorium near Kyoto.
 There he meets Reiko Ishida, an older patient there who has become Naoko's confidante.
 During this and subsequent visits, Reiko and Naoko reveal more about their past: Reiko talks about the cause of her collapse into mental illness and details the failure of her marriage, while Naoko talks about the unexpected suicide of her older sister several years ago.

 When he returns to Tokyo, Watanabe is distracted by his continuing thoughts about Naoko, and unintentionally alienates Midori by moving to a suburb without telling her.
 He writes a letter to Reiko, asking for her advice about his conflicted affections for both Naoko and Midori.
 He does not want to hurt Naoko, but he does not want to lose Midori either.
 Reiko counsels him to seize this chance for happiness and see how his relationship with Midori turns out.

 A later letter informs Watanabe that Naoko has killed herself.
-Watanabe, grieving and in a daze, wanders aimlessly around Japan, while Midori—with whom he hasn't kept in touch—wonders what has happened to him.
+Watanabe, grieving and in a daze, wanders aimlessly around Japan, while Midori—with whom he has not kept in touch—wonders what has happened to him.
 After about a month of wandering, he returns to the Tokyo area and gets in contact with Reiko, who leaves the sanatorium to come to visit.
-Reiko stays with Watanabe, and they have sex.
+Reiko stays with Watanabe, and they hold an informal memorial service for Naoko on his rooftop.
+Afterward, Reiko and Watanabe have sex.
 It is through this experience and the intimate conversation that Watanabe and Reiko share that night, that he comes to realize that Midori is the most important person in his life.
 After he sees Reiko off, Watanabe calls Midori to declare his love for her.
 Midori asks, "Where are you now?", and the novel ends with Watanabe pondering that question.